 What matters most?
-Every day I speak with clients, and one of the hardest things I must convince them of is that it's no longer about chasing the highest interest rates.
+Every day I speak with clients, one of the hardest things I must convince them of is that it's no longer about chasing the highest interest rates.
 You see, most of my clients are retired or very near retirement.
-They are in the so-called "fragile decade," which is the five years [...]
+They are in the so-called "fragile decade," which is the five years before [...]

 I frequently ask clients during our first conversation, “what is the average return of the market?”
 Usually, without fail, they answer, “7% - 8%.”
 My next question is, “when has it averaged that return?”
 Usually, without fail, they answer, “historically,” or something to that nature.
 My response to this answer is, “do you think it’s [...]

 In 1994, William Bengen published an article in the Journal of Financial Planning.
 He aimed to present his research from the Monte-Carlo Simulations he created and what an acceptable withdraw rate would be for someone with a retirement horizon of 30 years.
 Bengen knew that it was dangerous for retirees to assume a withdrawal rate [...]

 Conjecture: the formation or expression of an opinion or theory without sufficient evidence or proof I want you to absorb that definition because “financial conjecture” is a dangerous thing.
 Not only is it a dangerous thing when you accept financial conjecture from family or friends, but what about when it’s from a nationally recognized “financial [...]

 Which animal is smarter?
 It all depends.
 Let me explain: In Isaiah Berlin’s famous essay, he divided the world into hedgehogs and foxes, based upon an ancient Greek parable.
 “The fox knows many things, but the hedgehog knows one big thing.”
 The fox is a cunning creature, able to devise a myriad of complex strategies [...]